lornebb/LABB_MS2/README.md

 ### Icons

-Icons, much in the same way as the font, were designed to be as transpoarent as possible.
+Icons, much in the same way as the font, were designed to be as transparent as possible.
 I got the fonts, initially from [FlatIcon](https://www.flaticon.com/home) and then later from [Font Awesome](https://fontawesome.com/) both for free.

 ### Colours

-Colour palette was generated at [Coolors.co](https://www.coolors.co).
+Colour palette was generated at [**Coolors.co**](https://www.coolors.co).
 I auto generated a palette, freezing certain tones that felt right until a strong contrasting palette was finished.
 Something striking and not too distracting.

-- Primary Green - #87BBA2 - This muted green is used for buttons that activate or do things.
+- **Primary Green** - #87BBA2 - This muted green is used for buttons that activate or do things.
 All the generate buttons have this colour.
-- Background Yellow - #FFF07C - This muted yellow is used to keep the focus on the generation buttons.
+- **Background Yellow** - #FFF07C - This muted yellow is used to keep the focus on the generation buttons.
 The theory behind it that green is go and yellow is slow-down.
 I found that the focus is drawn to the green off the yellow much easier than any other colour I tried.
-- Teriary Pearl/Cream - #F0F70E - I used this off white in the headers and the footers to prive a clear background for navigatiopnal information without distraction.
+- **Teriary Pearl/Cream** - #F0F70E - I used this off white in the headers and the footers to prive a clear background for navigatiopnal information without distraction.
-- Grey and black - #000000 & #5D737E - These darker colours are used for text, icons and and results.
+- **Grey and Black** - #000000 & #5D737E - These darker colours are used for text, icons and and results.

 The palette: